Gorojima Kintoki Sweet Potato

 We tried our hand at producing Japanese sweets with the aid of an artisan at a longstanding confectionery here,

-learning about just what kinds of desserts can be made with Gorojima Kintoki.
+learning about just what kinds of desserts can be made with Gorojima Kintoki Sweet Potato.

 Just for this project, we received guidance from Taihei Yoshihashi, the second son of the Yoshihashi sweets shop, a longstanding artisanal shop located in Kanazawa’s Higashi Chaya district.